How to Create a Checklist App With Jotform Apps

 App Builder Form Properties panel under the Style tab showing settings for Element Style, Background Image, Text Alignment, and Show Icon

-1. Finally, click on the Condition tab and then set up the Role-Based Access option to control which users can see or interact with the form based on their assigned roles within your app.
+1. Finally, click on the Condition tab and then set up the Role-Based Access to control which users can see or interact with the form based on their assigned roles within your app.

 App Builder Form Properties panel under the Condition tab showing the Role-Based Access option for controlling user permissions